samber/lo/README.md

 ### Try

-Calls the function and return false in case of error and on panic.
+Calls the function and returns false in case of error and panic.

 ```go
 ok := lo.Try(func() error {